 A panel of 3-5 will be designated by the Work-Life Committee to review, evaluate, and approve recipients to the Work-Life Committee.
 Recipients will be notified via an award letter within 2 weeks after application deadline.

-Two documents must be submitted for reimbursement: 1) A brief EXPENSE VERIFICATION FORM with attached event participation documentation and travel-related caregiving receipts must be submitted by campus mail or in person to the Work-Life Committee* within 14 days of return of trip, along with 2) a completed PFTF Invoice Voucher.
+Two documents must be submitted for reimbursement: 1) A brief EXPENSE VERIFICATION FORM with attached event participation documentation and travel-related caregiving receipts (including invoice from caregiver and proof of payment) must be submitted by campus mail or in person to the Work-Life Committee* within 14 days of return of trip, along with 2) a completed PFTF Invoice Voucher.
 Awards will normally be distributed within the 30 days after approval of reimbursement form.

 Report of Award Use